mjoblin/netdumplings/docs/pages/writing_chef.rst

 Packet and interval handlers
 ----------------------------

-You don't have to send a dumpling for every packet your chef receives.
+You don't have to return a dumpling payload for every packet your chef receives.
 For example you may want your chef to receive and process multiple packets before deciding it's ready to send a dumpling.
 You can instead have your chef do something at regular time intervals by implementing an ``interval_handler()`` method in your dumpling chef.

 Dumplings will only be sent as the result of a packet or interval handler being called if that handler returns something.
 If a handler doesn't return anything,